networkx/networkx/doc/source/tutorial/tutorial.rst

 >>> plt.savefig("path.png")

 writes to the file "path.png" in the local directory.
-If Graphviz and PyGraphviz, or pydot, are available on your system, you can also use
+If Graphviz and PyGraphviz, or pydotplus, are available on your system, you can also use

 >>> nx.draw_graphviz(G)
 >>> nx.write_dot(G,'file.dot')